Floorp-Projects/Floorp/browser/components/urlbar/docs/experiments.rst

   registrations made by extensions using the public-facing API into terms that the Firefox internals understand, and vice versa.

-  For ``browser.urlbar``, this is ext-urlbar.js_.
+  For ``browser.experiments.urlbar``, this is api.js_, and for ``browser.urlbar``, it's ext-urlbar.js_.

-  For reference, the implementations of other APIs are in `browser/components/extensions`_ and `toolkit/components/extensions`_, in the *parent* and *child* subdirecties.
+  For reference, the implementations of built-in APIs are in `browser/components/extensions`_ and `toolkit/components/extensions`_, in the *parent* and *child* subdirecties.
 As you might guess, code in *parent* runs in the main process, and code in *child* runs in the extensions process.
+  Address bar APIs deal with browser chrome and their implementations therefore run in the parent process.

   .. _ext-urlbar.js: https://searchfox.org/mozilla-central/source/browser/components/extensions/parent/ext-urlbar.js
   .. _browser/components/extensions: https://searchfox.org/mozilla-central/source/browser/components/extensions/